Markus Persson: Cliffhorse

 Cliffhorse is a humorous game programmed in two hours using the Unity game engine and free assets.
 The game took inspiration from Skyrim's physics engine, "the more embarrassing minimum-effort Greenlight games", Goat Simulator, and Big Rigs: Over the Road Racing.
-The game was released to Microsoft Windows systems as a honorware early access game the start day of E3 2014, instructing users to donate Dogecoin to "buy" the game before downloading it.
+The game was released to Microsoft Windows systems as an early access and honourware game on the first day of E3 2014, instructing users to donate Dogecoin to "buy" the game before downloading it.
 The game accumulated over 280,000 dogecoins.

 0x10c

 Following the end to his involvement with Minecraft, Persson began pre-production of an alternate reality space game set in the distant future in March 2012.
-On April Fools' Day, Mojang launched a satirical website for Mars Effect (parody of Mass Effect), citing the lawsuit with Bethesda as an inspiration.
-However, the gameplay elements remained true and on 4 April, Mojang revealed 0x10c (pronounced Ten to the C) as a space sandbox title.
+On April Fools' Day Mojang launched a satirical website for Mars Effect (parody of Mass Effect), citing the lawsuit with Bethesda as an inspiration.
+However, the gameplay elements remained true and on 4 April, Mojang revealed 0x10c (pronounced "Ten to the C") as a space sandbox title.
 Persson officially halted game production in August 2013.
 However, C418, the composer of the game's soundtrack (as well as that of Minecraft), released an album of the work he had made for the game.